Whimsy Stick

 2–3

-Weeks consistent protocol
+Weeks consistent

-Flirt Pole for Jumping Dogs: Impulse Control That Actually Transfers
+Jumping on People: Impulse Control That Transfers

 Dogs that jump on people are the number one complaint I hear from owners who are otherwise happy with their dog.
 The dog is friendly, excited, genuinely thrilled to see people.
-And also 60 pounds of airborne chaos every time someone walks through the door.
+But also 60 pounds of airborne chaos every time someone walks through the door.

 The standard advice is “turn your back” or “ignore them until they settle.”
 That works eventually.
-But it doesn’t address the underlying arousal problem.
-The dog is jumping because they’re in a state of unregulated excitement with no impulse control framework to manage it.
+But it does not address the underlying arousal problem.

-Why a Flirt Pole Fixes Jumping
+Why Structured Chase Work Fixes Jumping

 • Keep the lure on the ground at all times